Kashmira Pardeshi

 Kashmira Pardeshi is an Indian actress who primarily works in Tamil and Telugu language films.
-She made her acting debut with the Telugu film Nartanasala (2018), and Tamil with Sivappu Manjal Pachai (2019), and in Hindi with Mission Mangal (2019).
-She made her digital streaming debut through Hindi series, The Freelancer (2023).
+She made her Telugu acting debut with the film Nartanasala (2018), Tamil with Sivappu Manjal Pachai (2019), and Hindi with Mission Mangal (2019).
+She made her digital streaming debut through the Hindi series The Freelancer (2023).

 Personal life

 Pardeshi hails from a Marathi family.

-She went to school at St. Anne's School in Pune and went to college at Brihan Maharashtra College of Commerce.
+She attended St. Anne's School in Pune and Brihan Maharashtra College of Commerce.
 She studied fashion design at National Institute of Fashion Technology in Mumbai.